2 Samuel 19

 The tribes are divided, quarreling.
 Some remember David's victories - he saved them from enemies and Philistines.
 Others are confused: why did he flee for Absalom?
 Why are they debating whether to bring him home?
 The people are looking for leadership that the king, in his grief, is not providing.

-11And king David sent to Zadok and to Abiathar the priests, saying, Speak unto the elders of Judah, saying, Why are ye the last to bring the king back to his house? seeing the speech of all Israel is come to the king.
+11And king David sent to Zadok and to Abiathar the priests, saying, Speak unto the elders of Judah, saying, Why are ye the last to bring the king back to his house? seeing the speech of all Israel is come to the king, even to his house.
 12Ye are my brethren, ye are my bones and my flesh: wherefore then are ye the last to bring back the king?
 13And say ye to Amasa, Art thou not of my bone, and of my flesh?
 God do so to me, and more also, if thou be not captain of the host before me continually in the room of Joab.

 David is now taking action - he is using priests to rally the elders, he is making a promise that will have profound consequences.
 He tells Amasa, Joab's cousin: "Be captain of the host before me continually in the room of Joab."
 In one sentence, David promises to replace his most loyal but most violent commander with a man who has just fought against him.
 This is an act of mercy, or of political necessity, or of misreading the men around him - or perhaps all three.
-Joab has just saved the kingdom by speaking hard truth.
-David will repay him by replacing him.

 14And he bowed the heart of all the men of Judah, even as the heart of one man; so that they sent this word unto the king, Return thou, and all thy servants.
-15So the king returned, and came to Jordan: and Judah came to Gilgal, to go to meet the king, to conduct the king over Jordan.
+15So the king returned, and came to Jordan.
+And Judah came to Gilgal, to go to meet the king, to conduct the king over Jordan.

 David's message to Judah works.
 The men of Judah are "bowed" - their hearts turn "as the heart of one man."
 They send word: Return.
 The king comes to Jordan.
 Judah comes to meet him at Gilgal.
 The machinery of reconciliation is beginning to turn.
 But it moves on a foundation that is already cracking.